damdoy/ice40_ultraplus_examples/spi/README.md

 0x3     | Reads the 16 inverted bits on the next communcation 0x4     | Writes led value to be on the breakout board.
-(RGB, LSB is R) 0x5     | Reads which of the RGB led is on, on the next SPI communication
+(RGB, LSB is R) 0x5     | Reads which of the RGB led is on, on the next SPI communication 0x6     | The host computer will send 4*24bits values (vector) 0x7     | Reads the 4*24bits values
 ```

+The 0x6 and 0x7 commands have the goal to send and receive values segmented in multiple
+packets the fastest possible.
+Since data are sent the fastest way possible, on the fpga side, this is a test on the register indicating
+free buffers, on the host computer side, this is a test on the meta data sent with
+the SPI packets.

 The host.c example lights up leds and sends 24bits to be inverted.